-Plan B opened in 2005 in Cluj, Romania.
+Galeria Plan B opened in 2005 in Cluj, Romania.
 Initiated by Mihai Pop and Adrian Ghenie, Plan B functions as a production and exhibition space for contemporary art; at the same time it is a research center focusing on the Romanian art of the last 50 years,

-In 2008 Plan B opened a permanent exhibition space in Berlin, initially located in a former industrial space near Hamburger Bahnhof Museum.
-In March 2012 Plan B Berlin relocated to a ground floor space in Potsdamer Strasse, in the former Tagesspiegel building complex, now housing several art galleries.
+The gallery was initially located in a former industrial space near Hamburger Bahnhof Museum and in March 2012 relocated to a ground floor space in Potsdamer Strasse, in the former Tagesspiegel building complex, now housing several art galleries.